 A named cell can be a single cell or a merged cell.
 There is one cell for each parameter; a parameter cannot represent a range that contains two or more cells.

 The named cell must be a cell in the workbook.
-The cell cannot be located in a table or in a PivotTable, and you cannot use an external cell reference.
+The cell cannot be located in a table or in a pivot table, and you cannot use an external cell reference.

-A named cell can contain a report filter field from a PivotTable report.
+A named cell can contain a report filter field from a pivot table report.
 However, the report filter field will not appear in the Parameters pane.
-To change the range filter field, you can use a Filter Web Part.
+To change the range filter field, you can use a filter Web Part.

 The named cell must not reference another named or absolute cell.